 - The unit MUST be situated to provide safe access for servicing. - The existing roof structure MUST be adequate to support the weight of the unit or the roof MUST be reinforced.
 Check the weight of the unit in relation to the roof structure and local building codes or ordinances and reinforce roof structure if necessary.
-See the last page of this manual for unit weights.

-- Support for the unit MUST be level and strong enough to carry unit weight.
-The support may consist of a platform or a combination of platform and roof beams or curb. - See Hoisting section for hoisting instructions.
+See FIGURE 21 in the back cover of this manual for unit weights. - Support for the unit MUST be level and strong enough to carry unit weight.
+The support may consist of a platform or a combination of platform and roof beams or curb. - See Hoisting section below for hoisting instructions.